In the Beginning

 By the start of the Woodland period, about 1,000 B.C., (3,000 years ago), pottery first came into use.
 The inhabitants located on the shores of the St. Lawrence, Lake Ontario and Georgian Bay still maintained a "hunter-gatherer" lifestyle but were less nomadic than their forebearers.
 Within the Rideau region however life continued to be nomadic, consisting of seasonal rounds of the region for hunting, fishing and gathering of plant foods.

 Two major native tribal groups inhabited the lands of the Rideau region.
-These were the eastern woodland Indians, the Iroquoian and Algonquian.
+These were the eastern woodland natives, the Iroquoian and Algonquian.
 From archaeological and linguistic evidence, these two groups had separate roots and were not related.

-The people who actually populated the Rideau region were known as the Algonquin, although there were no permanent settlements in the area traversed by the Rideau Waterway.
+The people who actually populated much of the Rideau region were known as the Algonquin, although there were no permanent settlements in the area traversed by the Rideau Waterway.
 A "hunter-gatherer" culture, they used the Rideau area as a source of food, setting up hunting and fishing camps throughout the region.
 Established villages were located on the shores of the Ottawa River and some of its major tributaries.

 By about 1,000 A.D., those living along the shores of the St. Lawrence and Lake Ontario achieved a distinct culture, building large palisaded villages and longhouses.
 They moved to an agricultural lifestyle, growing corn, beans, squash, sunflowers and tobacco.
 This culture became known as the Iroquois.
 Sometime in the 15th century, shortly before Europeans arrived on the scene, villages banded together to form five tribes, the Seneca, Cayuga, Oneida, Onondaga, and Mohawk.
 These tribes joined together in the 16th century to form the League of the Iroquois, also known as the League of Five Nations (later Six Nations when the Tuscarora tribe joined in 1722).